ycpei/ypei.me/posts/2019-03-14-great-but-manageable-expectations.md

 $$D_\lambda(p_\in || q_\in) \le D_\lambda (\mu_1 || \mu_0). \qquad(9.9) $$

-So one way to prove Conjecture 1 is perhaps prove a more specialised comparison theorem than the false Conjecture:
+So one way to prove Conjecture 1 is perhaps prove a more specialised comparison theorem than the false conjecture:

 Given (9.7) and (9.9), show that